lukew3/ttr-typing-test-file-format/README.md

-# typingTestRecord
+# typingTestRecord (.ttr)
 A open standard for saving and replaying typing tests.
-This repository contains documenation on how the format should be used as well as the source code to a simple site to watch replays of typing tests.
+This repository contains documentation on how to follow the format.

 ## Structure
 The file is structured in json format.